Joash09/Jispy/README.md

-# Creating my own Lisp language
+# 🖥 Creating my own Lisp language

-In an effort to learn how programming languages are actually designed, I stumbled across this free [https://buildyourownlisp.com](book) which I thought is worth replicating.
-This repo is a clone of this project with modifications from me where possible.
+In an effort to learn how programming languages are actually designed, I stumbled across this [https://buildyourownlisp.com](resource) which I thought is worth replicating.
+This repo is a recreation of this project with modifications from me where possible.

-# How to run
+# 🏃 How to run

 ``` sh
 make
 make run
 ```

-# Personal Notes
+# 📓 Personal Notes

 ### Chapter 5